Date of Award

 Findings indicated that (a) attributes of the alliance (trust & coordination and commitment from the most/least successful alliance), communication behavior (information quality from the most successful alliance, information sharing, information participation, and proprietary information sharing), conflict resolution techniques (avoidance & constructive and destructive), and commodity/supplier selection process explained a range of 65.1% to 80.7% of the variation in the success of the alliance (total score); (b) alliance manager characteristics (education level), organizational characteristics (alliance training programs), attributes of the alliance (trust & coordination, commitment from the least/most successful alliance), communication behavior (information quality from the most successful alliance, information sharing, information participation, and proprietary information sharing), conflict resolution techniques (avoidance & constructive and destructive), and commodity/supplier selection process explained a range of 62.8% to 65.8% of the variation in the success of the alliance (total score); (c) Content validity, construct validity, convergent validity, and internal consistency reliability of the new organizational performance scale were established; and (d) alliance training programs have a positive influence on attributes of alliance, commodity/supplier selection process, dimensions of alliances (total score), satisfaction with the alliance based on past success, internal-business-process perspective performance, and success of the alliance (total score).
 Future research can explore the relationships among conflict management, strategic alliances, and organizational performance in different industries or countries, and further focus on the effects of negotiation methods and cultural sensitivity on strategic alliances in terms of organizational performance.

 Chang, Hai-Ping, "Relationships Among Supply Chain Management, Strategic Alliances, and Organizational Performance with Implications for the Construction Industry" (2010).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 75.